Spain Itinerary: 10 Days in Barcelona & Madrid

 I am only recommending a full-day trip to Figueres and Girona if you have the entire 10 days to explore Barcelona and Madrid.
 Otherwise, skip ahead to Day 6.
-What are you going to see on this day trip?
-Well, in Figueres you will go to the Dali museum which is incredible and Girona you will walk around and explore the highlights of this beautiful medieval city.
-It has one of the best preserved Jewish quarters of any European city and was also the location for an iconic Game of Thrones scene.
+In Figueres, you will go to the Salvador Dali museum, an incredible exhibition of a prolific artist’s work.
+You will also walk around Girona and explore one of the best preserved Jewish quarters of any European city.
+Girona was also the location for an iconic Game of Thrones scene.
 I suggest a guided tour for this trip even though you could plan the day on your own.
 I just think there are a lot of moving parts and if you are going to splurge on one guided tour, this would be the one.